 1.14.3 Referencing It is very important that you reference your research.
 Do it as you go along and don't attempt to reconstruct the references later.
 A point reinforced by the University of Canberra (2012):

 Write down the full bibliographical details of each book or article as soon as you find a reference to it.
 This will save you an enormous amount of time later on.

-So keep a database reference of every thing you read, either in hard copy on file cards or, more likely, in an electronic database, making sure you keep a backup.
+So keep a database reference of every thing you read, either in hard copy on file cards or, more likely, in an electronic database, making sure to keep a backup.

-Ensure that the reference is complete, including author and initials, name of the article, book or report, where it was published and who published it, any website location and the date you accessed the website.
+Ensure that the reference is complete, including author and initials, name of the article, book or report, where it was published and who published it, any website location and the date the website was accessed.
 You may also want to record the ISBN or ISSN or DOI numbers.

-Do not worry about which particular style of referencing you should use but be consistent and comprehensive from the outset as this will also save time later.
-The final choice of referencing style will in part be determined by external factors such as institutional requirements and publishing house style, should you publish your research.
+Do not worry about which particular style of referencing you use but be consistent and comprehensive from the outset as this will also save time later.
+The final choice of referencing style will in part be determined by external factors such as institutional requirements and publishing house style, in the event that you publish your research.

 When making notes on reading you do, ensure that you put the reference on the front page of the notes and when writing out quotes, ensure that you note the page number.

 Make sure that you date everything.
 Put a date on completed interview schedules, the date you got a mailed questionnaire back, put the date on every page of field notes you write, date video and tape recordings and newspaper cuttings.
 This will help when you are sorting things out at the analysis stage.